094459/blog/content/newsletter/aws-open-source-news-and-updates-no-27.md

 ![architecture](https://hackernoon.com/photos/4sk6eGzDnrU1CLYT7UcYe31UdUm2-mg23wcx)

 Make sure you follow Brian so you don't miss out future posts he shares.

-**Getting started with AWS SAM**

-[Getting started with AWS SAM: Step by Step guide](https://medium.com/@kisancodes/getting-started-with-aws-sam-step-by-step-guide-c82c27dbb9ac) - this post from [Kisan Tamang](@kisanpakhreen) is an excellent introduction and tutorial that will help you get started with AWS Serverless Application Model or SAM.

 **PyCaret, Streamlit and AWS Fargate**